sdasgup3/validating-binary-decompilation/source/README.md

     - Associated Library Path:   [llvm-graph-matching](https://github.com/sdasgup3/validating-binary-decompilation/tree/master/source/libs/llvm-graph-matching)

 # Run Instructions
-The above tools will be run as part of a pipleline and will seldom be run in isolation.
-For the purpose of explanation, we are describing the usage model of the above tools.
+The above tools will be run as part of a pipleline (SIV or PLV )and will seldom be run in isolation.
+For the purpose of explanation, we are describing the usage model of the individual tools.

 ```bash
 # Set path of the directory containing validating-binary-decompilation repository